 And as we had breakfast at Mr. D'z Route 66 Diner, I was madly texting with my friends who live in Las Vegas.
-We had been planning to camp at a lovely park about an hour outside Vegas, but with an offer to sleep in an actual bed, we were lured into staying in Henderson--and more importantly nearer to my long lost friends Michelle and Jeremy.
-Jeremy's sister was kind enough to let us stay in the little "casita" at their house, just a few blocks away from Michelle and Jeremy.
+We had been planning to camp at a state park about an hour outside Vegas, but with an offer to sleep in an actual non-camper bed, we were lured into staying in Henderson (a suburb of Vegas)--and more importantly getting to visit more with my long lost friends Michelle and Jeremy.
+Jeremy's sister was kind enough to let us stay in the little "casita" at their house, just a few blocks away from Michelle and Jeremy's house.

-As we made our way there, we realized that we couldn't pass the Hoover Dam without stopping.
-So we did,
+As we made our way Henderson, we realized that we couldn't pass the Hoover Dam without stopping.
+So we did.

 And then we headed into Vegas.
-We arrived at the home of my good friends--Michelle a partner in crime from college, and her wonderful husband, Jeremy.
-I got to re-meet their kiddos, Zack and Maddy, who are about 5 feet taller than the last time I saw them.
+We arrived at the home of my good friend.
+Michelle was a partner in crime from college, and her wonderful husband, Jeremy.
+I got to re-meet their kiddos, Zack and Maddy, who are at least 5 feet taller than the last time I saw them.
 Then we headed out to meet Michelle, who was sadly working all day.
 After much hugging and laughing, Jeremy took us on a tour of the Strip and then out for a tasty lunch of ramen.
 Yum!
 We wasted away the rest of the evening watching terrible movies until Michele got home, and we got to visit some more.

 The next morning, Doug and I headed out early for a hike at the Icebox Canyon trail at Red Rock Canyon National Park.